openego/eGon-data/CONTRIBUTING.rst

 one of the other developers for reviewing your changes.
 Once, approved the PR can be merged.
 Please delete the branch after merging.

-For merging, you should:
+Before requesting a review, please

 1. Include passing tests (run ``tox``) [1]_.
+2. Let the workflow run in :ref:`Test mode` once from scratch to verify successful execution
-2. Update documentation when there's new API, functionality etc.
+3. Update documentation when there's new API, functionality etc.
-3. Add a note to ``CHANGELOG.rst`` about the changes.
+4. Add a note to ``CHANGELOG.rst`` about the changes.
-4. Add yourself to ``AUTHORS.rst``.
+5. Add yourself to ``AUTHORS.rst``.

+When requesting reviews, please keep in mind it might be a significant effort to review the PR.
+Try to make it easier for them and keep the overall effort as low as possible.
+Therefore,

+* asking for reviewing specific aspects helps reviewers a lot to focus on the relevant parts
+* when multiple people are asked for a review it should avoided that they check/test the same things.
+Be even more specific what you expect from someone in particular

+What needs to be reviewed?
+^^^^^^^^^^^^^^^^^^^^^^^^^^

+Things that definitely should be checked during a review of a PR:

+* *Is the code working?* The contributor should already have made sure that this is the case.
+Either by automated test or manual execution.
+* *Is the data correct?* Verifying that newly integrated and processed data is correct is usually not possible during reviewing a PR.
+If it is necessary, please ask the reviewer specifically for this.
+* *Do tests pass?* See automatic checks.
+* *Is the documentation up-to-date?* Please check this.
+* *Was* ``CHANGELOG.rst`` *updated accordingly?* Should be the case, please verify.
+* *Is metadata complete and correct (in case of data integration)?* Please verify.

+Additional case-dependent aspects make sense.

 ..
 [1] If you don't have all the necessary python versions available locally you can rely on
        `CI on GitHub actions <https://github.com/openego/eGon-data/actions?query=workflow%3A%22Tests%2C+code+style+%26+coverage%22>`_